zonneplan/KiBot/README.md

                      You can make reference to any OS environment variable using ${VARIABLE}.
                      The KIPRJMOD is also available for expansion.
       * Valid keys:
+        - `define_old`: [boolean=false] Also define legacy versions of the variables.
+                        Useful when using KiCad 6 and some libs uses old KiCad 5 names.
         - `footprints`: [string=''] System level footprints (aka modules) dir.
 KiCad 5: KICAD_FOOTPRINT_DIR and KISYSMOD.
                         KiCad 6: KICAD6_FOOTPRINT_DIR.
         - `models_3d`: [string=''] System level 3D models dir.
 KiCad 5: KISYS3DMOD.
 KiCad 6: KICAD6_3DMODEL_DIR.